foggie-sims/foggie/foggie/doc/manual/source/user_guide/clean_from_ICs.rst

 to change in the RD0006/RD0006 parameter file:

 ::

     CosmologyFinalRedshift = 6          // stop at z = 6 to turn on track box
     StarFormationOncePerRootGridTimeStep  = 1
     H2StarMakerH2FractionMethod        = 1
     self_shielding_method       = 3
     H2_self_shielding           = 1
     grackle_data_file           = /nobackup/clochhaa/grackle_install/grackle/input/CloudyData_UVB=HM2012_shielded.h5  // use the path to your own grackle install.
-Note this time it's the shielded file
+Note this time it is the shielded file

 With those changes made, you can now submit it to run again, and this time it will stop at z = 6.
 This will probably take an hour or two.